-The new business value is calculated under the same assumptions used for the value of in-force as at the end of the fiscal year except for the asset investment yields (the level of interest rates), implied volatilities of interest rate swaption, and consumption tax rates.
+The new business value is calculated under the same assumptions used for the value of in-force as at the end of the fiscal year except for the asset investment yields (the level of interest rates) and implied volatilities of interest rate swaption.

-The asset investment yields (the level of interest rates) and implied volatilities of interest rate swaption are those at issue (as at the end of each month) instead of those at the end of the fiscal year.
-The impact of movements in interest rates and implied volatilities of interest rate swaption between the time of issue (as at the end of each month) and the end of the current fiscal year is included in "(10) Economic variances" in "2.6 Reconciliation analysis of MCEV from the end of the prior year".
+The asset investment yields (the level of interest rates) and implied volatilities of interest rate swaptions are those at the end of the fiscal year for variable business, and those at issue (as at the end of each month) for the other business.
+The impact of movements in interest rates and implied volatilities of interest rate swaptions between the time of issue (as at the end of each month) and the end of the current fiscal year for the other business is included in "(10) Economic variances" in "2.6 Reconciliation analysis of MCEV from the end of the prior year".